 For the financial year 2017-18 we received £53,320 combined for Pupil Premium, Service/Forces Premium and LAC Pupil Premium.
 We set out our Universal Offer in January 2018 which included payment for milk, Educational visits, extra curricular activities, subsidised residential visits, music lessons and additional in class support.
 We also continued to provide lunchtime support and additional daily reading for all pupils entitled to PPG.
 We continued to provide our social skills intervention programmes including Relax, Reach for the Top and No Worries in addition to small group social work intervention.
 We focused on outdoor learning and responsibilities, with children looking after the chickens and working in our garden area.

 For the financial Year 2016-17, we received £40,260 for Pupil Premium, Service Premium and LAC premium pupils.
 Intervention continued in much the same way as the previous year for social skills, relax/yoga, phonics, reading, writing and maths, as well as 1:1 support for many individuals.
 Additional money was spent on lunchtime support, Change for Life activities, cookery classes and the Reading Force programme and additional time for hearing children read in school.
 As well as this support, money was used to enable all children to attend school trips and residential visits.

-Please find below our Pupil Premium Strategy for 2017-18 and the impact statement which gives details of how much funding the school received last year to support children who were eligible for this.
-The statement also outlines how we used the money and what impact it had on our children, as well as giving plans for the current year.
+Please find below our Pupil Premium Strategy Impact Statements for the past four years.
+Each of which provides details of how much funding the school received to support children who were eligible for PPG.
+The statements outline how we used the previous years money and what impact it had on our children, as well as giving plans for the current year.

 Since September 2013, all schools have received additional money